-Overshadowed by the larger and more charismatic Denali National Park and Preserve, the 325,240-acre "Little Denali," or Denali State Park, offers excellent access, beautiful views of Mt.
+Overshadowed by the larger and more charismatic Denali National Park and Preserve, the 325,240-acre "Little Denali," or Denali State Park, offers excellent road access, beautiful views of Mt.
 McKinley, scenic campgrounds, and prime wilderness hiking and backpacking opportunities within a few miles of the road system.
 The terrain here varies from the verdant, low-lying banks of the Tokositna River to alpine tundra.
-Moose, wolves, and grizzly and black bears inhabit the park,
+Moose, wolves, and grizzly and black bears inhabit the

-along with lynx, red foxes, land otters, beavers, porcupines, and myriad other species.
+park, along with lynx, red foxes, land otters, beavers, porcupines, and myriad other species.